 Her past experience includes serving as regional development director for Planned Parenthood of the Heartland and director of strategic development for Camp Fire USA – Midlands Council (now known as Completely Kids).
 She holds a master’s degree in public administration with a concentration in nonprofit management from the University of Nebraska-Omaha and a bachelor of arts degree in women’s studies and sociology from the University of Nebraska at Lincoln.

-Michelle serves as the president-elect of the board of directors of the Nonprofit Association of the Midlands.
+Michelle serves as the president-elect of the board of directors of the Nonprofit Association of the Midlands, and will serve on the Women’s Funding Network board of directors starting January 2019.
 She is also a member of Omaha Network; a recipient of the Midland’s Business Journal’s 40 Under 40; and a graduate of Leadership Omaha Class 31 and the Nonprofit Association of the Midlands’ Nonprofit Executive Institute Class 7.